Cornell Division of Nutritional Sciences Dietetics Program

-An undergraduate program in dietetics (the DPD), which provides students with the coursework necessary to apply for supervised practice programs in dietetics.
+A Didactic Program in Dietetics (DPD), which provides students with the coursework necessary to apply for supervised practice programs in dietetics.
 Students successfully completing didactic program requirements at Cornell are issued a Verification Statement as proof of program completion.

-A dietetic internship, which provides students with supervised practice in dietetics.
+A Dietetic Internship (DI), which provides students with supervised practice in dietetics.
 Upon completion of the dietetic internship, students are eligible to take the Registration Examination of the Commission on Dietetic Registration, and become a Registered Dietitian.

 Cornell University's Dietetics education programs are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (the "Academy"), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-0040 Ext 5400. http://www.eatright.org/ACEND.